Kids See Ghosts: Formation and debut

-Unrealized projects
+Unreleased projects

-KSG2
+Kids See Ghosts, Vol. II

 In a September 2019 interview with Complex, Kid Cudi assured fans that more material from him and Kanye West would be coming.
 "There will be more Kids See Ghosts albums.
 Kanye already told me he wants to start working on the second one," he said.
 "With the first album, I didn't know how serious he was about making a collab album with me," he continued.
 "He had mentioned it, but I thought it was just a good idea he had in the moment.
 But then he kept bringing it up and kept having me come to his house, listen to music, and work on beats, so I was like, 'Wow, he's really into this.'
 We had a discussion where he said he wanted to make a spiritual album and I told him, 'Great.
 That's what I do.
 I would love to do that, something I can sink my teeth into.'
 So there will definitely be more."